pharo-project/pharo-potentialEnhancementLogs/TxTextRoadmap.md

 Just like Bloc (which has *great* class comments), I think it's crucial to document the high level design decisions in Tx.
 I did a first pass and noted some initial impressions...

 ### Questions

+##### TxModel
+Overall, it seems to have waaaay too much responsibility:
+- know my start and end span
+- provide a stream of characters
+- know all my styles
+- provide span access and enumeration
+- create selections
+- provide positions
+- create cursors
+- organize

 ####Design Questions
 - TxModel
   - what is the advantage of a double linked list vs the old Text implementation?
 (Pull answer from ml)